kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // +required
     DeletionPolicy DeletionPolicy

-    // TODO: note that following volume snapshot, I made DeletionPolicy a required field

-    // Name of the BucketClass specified in the BucketRequest
-    // +optional
-    BucketClassName string

     // Name of the BucketClaim that resulted in the creation of this Bucket.
     // For statically-provisioned buckets, set the namespace and name of the BucketClaim that is
     // allowed to bind to this Bucket.
     BucketClaim corev1.ObjectReference

-    // Protocols are the set of data APIs this bucket is expected to support.
-    // The possible values for protocol are:
-    //  - S3: Indicates Amazon S3 protocol
-    //  - Azure: Indicates Microsoft Azure BlobStore protocol
-    //  - GCS: Indicates Google Cloud Storage protocol Protocols []Protocol

     // Parameters is an opaque map for passing in configuration to a driver for creating the bucket.
     // +optional